neo-project/docs/tutorial/en-us/2-wallet/3-Key_encryption_and_contract_accounts.md

 The most common case for this type of account is a multi-signature account.
 A multi-signature account requires that *N* of *X* people provides signatures for the transaction in order to transfer funds.
 For example, 2 out of 3 of the account owners must sign in order for the funds to be withdrawn.

-We can generate a simple contract for this account using NEO op codes.
+We can generate a simple contract for this account using Neo op codes.
 Suppose we want to create a multi-signature contract account for THREE different persons (public keys):

 > [!Warning]
 >
-> You need to sort public keys by its ECPoint(X,Y) in ascending order before the operation otherwise you will get a different scripthash which leads to different NEO address.
+> You need to sort public keys by its ECPoint(X,Y) in ascending order before the operation otherwise you will get a different scripthash which leads to different Neo address.

 ```
 //pubkey1